microsoft/fast/packages/fast-browser-extensions/README.md

 # FAST browser extension (Beta)
 An extension for testing real-world localization, theming, and other production type scenarios in web development.

-Originally, devised for Fluent on Web, as a way to visualize prototypes in many different user scenarios.
+Originally devised for Fluent on Web as a way to visualize prototypes in many different user scenarios.
 For example, view a website in one of the 194 different localized settings.

 Initially, focused on Chrome, with a follow up for Edge.